 PRGR Launch Monitor Review: Surprising Performance From An Unexpected Place

 Over the last couple of years, the hottest gadget category for golfers is personal launch monitors.
 The $500 and below group has more competition than ever.
 The latest entrant is the PRGR launch monitor.
-Many of you have likely seen the infomercials on the Golf Channel since it is being offered through Revolution Golf.

 The PRGR is actually a launch monitor that has been on the market in Japan for several years already under a different brand name.
 It was recently repurposed for the US market and is only being offered $199 as a means to capture budget buyers.

 I’ve tested almost every single launch monitor that’s out there, and I have to be honest that I had my suspicions.